gabegalindo24/trail-camera-image-analyzer/README.md

 # Trail Camera Image Analyzer

 ## Project Summary
-The **Trail Camera Image Analyzer** is a Java Spring Boot web application built to help users process and analyze wildlife photos taken from there trail cameras.
+The **Trail Camera Image Analyzer** is a Java Spring Boot web application built to help users process and analyze wildlife photos taken from a trail cameras.
 This application tool would be useful to researchers, landowners, hunters, and wildlife enthusiasts who want to draw some insights from their trail camera images.

 #### Project Scope
 - **Image Organization**: Classify and organize images into folders by species based on the filename.